 - Provide direction, set priorities, and devise strategies for the promotion of the physiological sciences, the Society, and the Society's interests and activities.

-- Make recommendations on new opportunities and technologies to enhance internal and external communications.
+- Make recommendations on new opportunities, technologies and social media platforms to enhance internal and external communications.

 - Work with the Communications Office and other APS staff to develop methods for timely identification of APS journal articles, elements of APS meetings and conferences, APS awards, and other Society activities that are appropriate for promotion to the public.

-- Advise on the integrity of the scientific content embedded in all communications efforts.
+- Advise on the integrity of the scientific content embedded in communications efforts as needed.

 - Organize, when appropriate, a symposium at the annual Experimental Biology meeting on communications strategies or mechanisms that would be of interest to members of APS and other FASEB societies.

 - Review the APS communications program annually and provide appropriate recommendations to Council.